 Article IV: Membership

-a) Except as provided in sub-section (b), all eligible SPMI members, holding membership in good standing in the Socialist Party USA, shall equivalently hold membership in good standing in the SPMI and in any SPMI Local within whose Local jurisdiction such members may reside.
+b) Except as provided in subsection (c), all eligible SPMI members, holding membership in good standing in the Socialist Party USA, shall equivalently hold membership in good standing in the SPMI and in any SPMI Local within whose Local jurisdiction such members may reside.

 Section 2 – Application: Every applicant for membership shall sign the membership statement required by the national Constitution of the Socialist Party USA.

-c) An SPMI Local shall hold sole jurisdiction over the admission of new membership applicants residing within its jurisdictionally chartered boundaries, unless it has formally resolved to delegate responsibility for membership admissions within its boundaries to the State Party, and provided the State Party with official notice to that effect, or during periods in which a Local has ceased to maintain the minimum compositional requirements for its Local Executive Committee as prescribed by the Socialist Party USA Constitution.
-A Local that has formally resolved to delegate its membership admissions processes to the State Party may resume full jurisdictional authority over such processes at any later time, upon correspondingly providing the State Party with official notice of that decision.
+d) An SPMI Local shall hold sole jurisdiction over the admission of new membership applicants residing within its jurisdictionally chartered boundaries, unless it has delegated responsibility for membership admissions within its boundaries to the State Party.
+A Local shall be presumed to have delegated such responsibility to the State Party if it has not provided the State Party with official notice of its admission process or has ceased to maintain the minimum compositional requirements for its Local Executive Committee as prescribed by the Socialist Party USA Constitution.
+A Local that has delegated its membership admissions processes to the State Party may resume full jurisdictional authority over such processes at any later time, upon correspondingly providing the State Party with official notice of that decision.

-e) The annual dues cycle for any new member begins on the date of his or her admission into membership in the party, rather than the date on which a new member applied.
+f) The annual dues cycle for any new member begins on the date of their admission into membership in the party, rather than the date on which a new member applied.